faelin/shell-tools-source-refresh/README.md

     -n, --no-load

           Track the file but do not refresh it until the next time the file is modified

+    -m, --method

+          The command that will be used to import files for this tracker.
 ```

 ### source-auto-track <pattern>